SchlossLab/Sovacool_OptiFit_mSphere_2022/AnalysisRoadmap.md

     - [x] With remaining 80%(?) of data
         - [x] OptiClust sequences, get MCC values
         - [x] OptiFit sequences
             - [x] Capture MCC values for U sequences with and without R sequences included
             - [x] % of sequences that map to references
             - [x] Run 10 times to see level of variation

 ## 3. Use dataset as its own reference
 * Questions:
     - How much of the dataset is needed to generate the reference?
-        - Need to fix the sample size and vary the reference size to answer this.
+        - [ ] Need to fix the sample size and vary the reference size to answer this.
-    - How does OptiFit on fraction of dataset perform relative to entire dataset?
+    - How does OptiFit perform on fraction of dataset relative to entire dataset?
     - How sensitive is OptiFit to random variation?
 * Perform de novo clustering on human, murine, marine, and soil samples (same as above)
     - [x] get MCC values